 - The household has recently suffered gastrointestinal illness.

 - A nearby development is using hazardous materials.

 - The plumbing system shows signs of deterioration.

 - The owner notices a change in the water’s taste, appearance, or smell.

-For more resources for private well owners, visit the Private Well Program webpage at www.aces.edu.
+For more information about private water wells, visit the Private Well Program section of www.aces.edu.